iStrain/Circe/README.md

 They should compile OK in Eclipse with the .java files and Circe.css in the usual /src directory.

-Current status: if you compile and run it, you can see we have the main window and 3 tabs: 2 labels, 2 text fields, 2 buttons and a logo on the input pane; a working "Base 2 Solution" tab, and a working (but not yet properly formatted) "Shifted Poly Solution" tab.
+Current status: if you compile and run it, you can see we have the main window and 3 tabs: 2 labels, 2 text fields, 2 buttons and a logo on the input pane; a working "Base 2 Solution" tab; and a working "Shifted Poly Solution" tab.
+I call that "job done"!

-We only have 1 job left, as I see it:
-A choice, either:
-(a)  Copy the exact same GUI format from Ian's other files; or (b)  Finish the formatting for the Shifted Poly Solution tab, and a few other minor changes, to make sure everything harmonises with our format.

-So, who wants to put a hand up for the formatting?
+Being the perfectionist I am, I will doubtless still fiddle around with the formatting, but I like the way it looks and works.

 Cheers,